percy-xu/cicc/Industry Momentum + CAPE/README.md

 #### Description

 My index is, in essence, an **"index of indices"** - much like a fund of funds (FOF) in terms of structure.
-For this project, I am defining the *TO_BE_CONFIRMED* as the stock selection universe.
+For this project, I am defining the *TBD* as the stock selection universe.

 At a cross-section, the *Relative CAPE Ratio* is computed for every industry.
 Industries are ranked by their Relative CAPE Ratios.
-The 3 industries with the highest Relative CAPE are underweighted and the 3 industries with the lowest Relative CAPE are overweighted.
+The *TBD* industries with the highest Relative CAPE are underweighted and the *TBD* industries with the lowest Relative CAPE are overweighted.

-This leaves us with 22 remaining industries.
+This leaves us with *TBD* remaining industries.
 By calculating each industry's performance in the past 6 months, we categorize them into winners and losers.
 Winners (industries with strong momentum) are overweighted and losers (industries with weak momentum) are underweighted.

 #### Weighting Scheme